syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 ## Resources

-In the Gantt control, you can display and assign the resource for every task.
+In the UWP Gantt Chart, you can display and assign the resource for every task.

-1. Create a resource collection to be displayed in Gantt.
+1. Create a resource collection to be displayed in UWP Gantt Chart.

 {% highlight C# %}